Ultra-Fast Broadband (New Zealand): Partner companies

 The government aims to collect all the investment back in 2036.
 Due to the loan being interest free, the government expect this to cost $600m in opportunity cost.

+Initially, the Ultra-Fast Broadband network was not to be subject to the regulations placed on other telecommunications companies by the Commerce Commission until 2020.
+After protests by telecommunications companies, consumer groups and opposition parties, the government allowed Crown Fibre Holdings to be regulated by the Commerce Commission.
+However, the government agreed to compensate the partner companies by giving more favourable terms for the use of government loans for the project.

 Technology

 The technology used is gigabit-capable passive optical network (GPON) for residential customers, and point to point for large businesses.
 Dark fibre is also available.

 Chorus or the LFCs wholesale services to ISPs, who in turn offer services to their customers.
 There are 89 retail providers offering UFB services.

-The original contract between CFH and the fibre network companies specifies that there are to be wholesale residential plans of 30Mbit/s download with 10Mbit/s upload and 100Mbit/s download with 50Mbit/s upload.
+The original contract between CFH and the fibre network companies specifies that there are to be wholesale residential plans of 30 Mbit/s download with 10 Mbit/s upload and 100 Mbit/s download with 50 Mbit/s upload.

 The fibre network companies also offer other residential and business plans.
-A gigabit residential service of up to 1Gbit/s download and 500Mbit/s upload and Business gigabit services (with higher CIR (committed information rates) are available in all UFB areas.
+A gigabit residential service of up to 1 Gbit/s download and 500 Mbit/s upload and Business gigabit services (with higher CIR (committed information rates) are available in all UFB areas.